Aidnpatrick/cubey-official-website/README.md

 This is a website where I can store all of my programming(C++, HTML, CSS, and Javascript) projects.
 All of the contents(Code) are original, including the logo(Which I made).

+Note that the search engine is still a work in progress, but is functional.

 Please reframe from stealing content from me(Like the logo and ideas)

 If you find anything offensive in this site, please let me know.